ChrisSantosLang/redscience/docs/source/releases/tournaments.rst

   Deck:[{ P+X }] “1 pentagon, 1 X, and 1 cross in deck”.

 BeerQuiche60:
-  4x1x5 posts: first stack exclusive to black and starts with 1 black dealt piece, second stack exclusive to white and starts with 2 black dealt pieces, third stack exclusive to white and starts with 1 white pentagon, fourth stack exclusive to chaos;
+  Played on 4x1x5 posts: first stack exclusive to black and starts with 1 black dealt piece, second stack exclusive to white and starts with 2 black dealt pieces, third stack exclusive to white and starts with 1 white pentagon, fourth stack exclusive to chaos;